-IELTS assesses all your English skills — reading, writing, listening and speaking — and is designed to reflect real life use of English — at study, at work, and at play.
-The IELTS test is developed by some of the world’s leading experts in language assessment.
-It has an excellent international reputation, and is accepted by over 10,000 institutions worldwide.
-These include schools, universities, employers, immigration authorities and professional bodies among many more.
+IELTS assesses all of your English skills - reading, writing, listening and speaking, and is designed to reflect real life use of English - whether for study, work, or play.
+The IELTS exam is developed by some of the world’s leading experts in language assessment.
+It has an excellent international reputation and is accepted by over 10,000 institutions worldwide.
+These include schools, universities, employers, immigration authorities and professional bodies, among many more.

 There are two versions of the IELTS test: IELTS General Training, and IELTS Academic.
 The version you should take depends on your visa requirements, as well as your goals for study or vocation.

 IDP Education, Co-Owner and Official Test Centre of IELTS

 We are a proud co-owner of IELTS.
 IDP Education offers the IELTS Academic and General Training tests in more than 200 test locations across 50 countries.
 The IELTS test is co-owned and was co-created by IDP: IELTS Australia, the British Council and Cambridge English Language Assessment.
 Since its launch in 1989, IELTS has become the world’s most popular high-stakes English language proficiency test.

 We are now offering computer-delivered IELTS in Hong Kong!
 We are honored to announce that we are the first test center in the Greater China Region to deliver a computer-based IETLS test format.